Azure-Samples/communication-services-authentication-hero-csharp/docs/design-guides/identity-mapping-design-graph-open-extensions.md

 ## Overview

 This sample solution demonstrates how to use Microsoft Graph open extensions as the solution of identity mapping storage to build trusted backend service that will manage Azure Communication Services identities by mapping them 1:1 with Azure Active Directory identities (for Teams Interop or native Azure Communication Services calling/chat) and issue Azure Communication Services tokens.
+For a Azure Active Directory user account, only a single Azure Communication Services Identity specific to a Azure Communication Services resource will be mapped.
+The Azure Communication Services Identity mapping cannot be updated once written through the sample.
+However, it is possible to reset the identity mapping of Azure Active Directory account to a different Azure Communication Services Identity by using DELETE `/api/user` endpoint and then recreating the user mapping using POST `/api/user thereafter.

 > Note:
 > 1. Developers should not use extensions to store sensitive personally identifiable information, such as account credentials, government identification numbers, cardholder data, financial account data, healthcare information, or sensitive background information.